saiyam911/learning-library/workshops/cloud-native-devops-workshop/AppDataLoad-DevCS-DBCS/README.md

 Once the data loading is complete we would create a DataSocurce in weblogic using which application can access the data.

+### Prerequisites ###

++ Oracle DevCS account access
++ Oracle DBCS access

 ### Steps ###

-There are three major steps in order to deploy an Applcation on JCS:
+1. Clone the Alpha office source code using DevCS
-1. Creating DB schema and loading data
+2. Creating DB schema and loading data
-2. Creating weblogic DataSource
+3. Creating weblogic DataSource

 #### 1. Log into your Cloud Account ####